Lawmakers plan ahead for federal COVID-19 vaccine mandate; Could a ‘special session’ be coming?

 “I support a special session.
 I think this subject is serious enough that the entire body ought to give it its full attention with nothing else on the table,” said Rep. Vic Miller, D-Topeka.

-However, Representative Miller also explained that it is best to follow public health orders at times where diseases are spreading.
+However, Rep. Miller also explained that it is best to follow public health orders when diseases are spreading.

 “There are people that do not act responsibly.
 The responsible thing to do would be to follow the medical advice,” he said.